 How can you fight back if you find yourself in this unsavory situation, then?

-10 Tips for Rebuilding Relationships in Recovery
+10 Tips for How to Rebuild Relationships After Rehab

 With the following tips, we’ll be looking at how to rebuild relationships in recovery from the side of both the addict and the affected family members.